 Past level 8 the College of Swords Bard doesn’t get much for their subclass selection and so we’re going to lean into their action-based combat and choose to multiclass.
 There are two different, but effective routes you could choose here: Thief Rogue for their extra bonus action, or Battle Master Fighter for Action Surge.
 I’m choosing to go with Fighter because Battle Master will give us Action Surge, two attacks per short rest, and with Extra Attack you can take a lot of actions per turn.

-If you choose to stay in the Bard levels, you will get weak spell selections, zero increase to actions, and only two subclass features that are weak.
+If you choose to stay in the Bard levels, you will get weak spell selections, zero increase to actions, and only two weak subclass features.
 Fighter is the play with four levels you can unlock Action Surge, Battle Master Subclass, and an extra feat!
 To do this, press the + box in the upper left when leveling then select the Fighter class.
 We will stay with Fighter until the maximum level of 12.
 Your spells will remain unchanged from this point forward, so use them for utility mainly.

 We still have 5 Bardic charges, which is good since they regenerate on short rest.
 Your Bonus Action at this point should be used for Bardic Inspiration or consumables.